sdsc-hpc-training/webinars/basic_skills/how-to-run-notebooks-on-comet.md

 # SDSC HPC User Training

-## 1. Running Jupyter Notebooks On Comet (by Mary Thomas):
+## 1. Running Jupyter Notebooks On Comet using SSH connection
+### by Mary Thomas, mpthomas @ ucsd.edu

-Learn how to run/edit a jupyter notebook on comet using Python notebooks
+Goal: Learn how to run/edit a jupyter notebook on comet using Python notebooks

 * Log onto comet.sdsc.edu
 ```